Yale-BIM/f21-assignments/assignment-3/README.md

     > Tip: As before, you can test that your virtual camera is working properly by launching the `generate_target.launch` script with the optional `target_x_plane:=<x>` and `target_radius:=<radius>` parameters.
 Here, \<radius\> corresponds to the radius of the target's marker published by the generate_target.py script.
 Then, run your node with the same target radius used for the generate_larget.launch script, and check in RViz if your image matches the rendering by the camera plugin.
+    You only need to worry about rendering the target when it's in front of the camera.

 ## Part IV.